grycap/oscar/examples/text-to-speech/README.md

 Follow the [deployment instructions](https://o-scar.readthedocs.io/en/latest/deploy.html).

-Or you can execute this script
+Or you can execute this script to install it locally
 ```sh
 curl -L http://go.oscar.grycap.net | bash
 ```

-## STEP 1.1: Log in the OSCAR UI
+### STEP 1.1: Log in the OSCAR UI

 Log in into the OSCAR UI using the [Default Service Endpoints](https://o-scar.readthedocs.io/en/latest/usage.html#default-service-endpoints) and access credentials.
+To verify the succesfull instalation.

 ![01-oscar-login.png](img/01-oscar-login.png)

 ## STEP 2: Create the Service

-To create the function we are going to use [OSCAR-CLI](https://docs.oscar.grycap.net/oscar-cli/)
+To create the function we are going to use the command line interface [OSCAR-CLI](https://docs.oscar.grycap.net/oscar-cli/)

 ### STEP 2.1: Get the file .yaml ready

-Check that the cluster name exist and select in which language you want to hear the voice.
+Check in the yaml file that the cluster name exist and select in which language you want to hear the voice.
 If you do not know the code language, you will found it in this [page](https://www.andiamo.co.uk/resources/iso-language-codes/)

 ![01-oscar-yamlfile.png](img/01-oscar-yamlfile.png)

 ### STEP 2.2: Deploy the Service

-To deploy the services use the command
+To deploy the service use the command:
 ```sh
  oscar-cli apply tts.yaml
 ```